 How PERISH can be fully realised with funding

-PERISH has been in development for three months by ITEM42 under a team of two, during which we have constructed the core mechanics of the game and cemented a unique aesthetic for the style of the game, which is one of its major selling points.
-The basic structure of the game, the sound designer/composer and potential additional team members are already in place and our next step is to secure funding to fully realise the potential that we have planned out for PERISH.
+PERISH has been in pre-development for 5 months by a team of two, during which we have constructed the core mechanics of the game and started to realise a unique aesthetic for the style of the game.
+The basic structure of the game, the sound designer/composer and potential additional team members are already in place and our next step is to secure funding to realise the full experience that we have planned for PERISH.